There are two ways to travel from Koh Lanta to Koh Lipe:

 - The quicker route is to take a ferry direct from Koh Lanta to Koh Lipe which takes 3 hours.

-- In high season there are direct services from Koh Lanta to Koh Lipe which you can book online:
+- There are currently 4 direct services a day from Koh Lanta to Koh Lipe available to book online.

 |Koh Lanta||Koh Lipe||Cost||Company|

 |10:30||13:30||1,750 THB||Bundhaya Speed Boat|

 - Bundhaya Speed Boat and S.P.B.S.C both operate shared speed boat services from Koh Lanta to Koh Lipe.